tvOS 10 with better Siri support and more launched on September 13, 2016.

 - The new tvOS 10 update for the Apple TV brings features like topic-based Siri searches, a dark mode, and new capabilities for apps like Photos and Apple Music.

-- Single sign-on authentication (coming soon)
+- Single sign-on authentication

-- Games that require controllers
+- Games can require controllers

 - Topic-based Siri searches

 - HomeKit commands

 - New iPhone Remote app

 tvOS is the operating system that runs on the Apple TV, taking iOS-style design elements and translating them to an Apple TV interface. tvOS is designed to put content front and center, with a familiar app-based design that's easy to navigate through the touch-based remote and Siri voice commands.